6 Fun and Effective Articulation Games for Kids

 Parent Pro Tip: If you can get away with doing articulation drills without the games below, do it!
 It’s much faster and you can get many more repetitions within the same time.
 That’s not always possible this is why I maintain a list of games to play if that day’s focus is not great.

-Word Bingo
+Word Bingo Articulation Game

-Create bingo cards with pictures or words representing target sounds.
+Create bingo articulation game cards with pictures or words representing target sounds.
 Call out words, and the child covers the corresponding pictures or words on their card.
 It’s a playful way to reinforce correct articulation while enjoying a classic game.

 speech therapy bingo

-Draw a tic-tac-toe grid and fill it with pictures or words featuring the target sounds.
+Draw a tic-tac-toe grid and fill it with pictures or words featuring the articulation game target sounds.
 Players take turns saying the word they choose before placing their X or O. It combines strategy with speech practice, making it both educational and entertaining.

 If your child, like mine, doesn’t listen to you when playing games, you can also try digital games

-Pair Matching Articulation Game
+Pair Matching Game

 Hide the image of your child’s flashcard Use printed flashcards with your child’s target.

-HiThe goal is to match pairs of the same word laid out on the table, turning it into a playful memory game.
+The goal is to match pairs of the same word laid out on the table, turning it into a playful memory game.
 Every correct match feels like a little victory, reinforcing the correct pronunciation.
-It’s simple but very effective way to promote sound repetition.
+It’s simple but very effective way to promote articulation sound repetition.
 Plus, for my child, the competitive aspect of trying to beat me in finding the most pairs adds an extra layer of excitement to our sessions.
 Weirdly enough… she mostly wins!
 How odd?

-Speech Jenga
+Speech Jenga Game

 Who knew that this classic game could turn our speech practice into a tower of fun and progress?